geekdhruv/Chatify-Chat-App/README.md

 ### Contact
 For any questions or feedback, feel free to reach out:

-Email: vashisthadhruv61@gmail.com
+->Email: vashisthadhruv61@gmail.com
-LinkedIn: Dhruv Vashistha
+->LinkedIn: Dhruv Vashistha
-GitHub: geekdhruv
+->GitHub: geekdhruv